Azure Kubernetes Service (AKS)

 Global transactions protocol Determines the transaction protocol (global transaction processing behavior) for the data source.
 For more information, see JDBC Data Source Transaction Options.
 IMPORTANT: The correct value for this parameter depends on the selected database type.
 For PostgreSQL, select EmulateTwoPhaseCommit.

-Use passwordless datasource connection If you select a database type that supports passwordless connection, then this check box will appear.
-If selected, configure passwordless connections to the data source.
+Use passwordless datasource connection If you select a database type that supports passwordless connection, this check box will appear.
+If selected, a passwordless connection to the data source will be configured.
 For more information, see Passwordless connections for Azure services.

 Database Username Enter the user name of your database.